moreirap/dotfiles/README.md

-dotfiles
+Configuration files
 ========

-A collection of dot files
+A collection of dot files, including

+.emacs

+.ghci

+.tmux.config

+also included is my .emacs.d directory.